 “We have all these practices at Troon in which we are actively sequestering carbon,” concludes Long.
-“But what we’re also doing is asking questions like ‘what can we do less of?’ or ‘how can we avoid emitting carbon in the first place?’
+“But we’re also asking questions like ‘What can we do less of?’ or ‘How can we avoid emitting carbon in the first place?’
 That’s a version of turning carbon sequestration on its head.”

 Hope Well Wine – Willamette Valley, Oregon

 “I want people to know unequivocally that soil is the largest reservoir of terrestrial carbon.
 It represents our greatest hope for sequestration,” says Mimi Casteel of Hope Well Wine in Oregon’s Willamette Valley.
 A noted authority on regenerative farming, Casteel holds degrees in forest science and biology.
-She’s also the daughter of regional pioneers Ted Casteel and Pat Dudley, co-founders of Bethel Heights Vineyard on Eola-Amity Hills, and a wine grower in her own right.
+She’s also the daughter of regional pioneers Ted Casteel and Pat Dudley, Bethel Heights Vineyard on Eola-Amity Hills co-founders, and a wine grower in her own right.

 In 2015, Casteel and her family purchased a former commercial Christmas tree farm.
 After ripping it out and planting an organic vineyard, she introduced regenerative methods such as no-till farming, cover crops, and biodiversity, all designed to enhance carbon capture.
 Recently, Casteel downsized to a smaller site, restarting her carbon sequestration efforts anew.